-NATALIE: Okay, so Christy, in your book you give a lot of personal details about your own experience with stillbirth, having children, all your losses, and your whole journey – your path.
-Can you tell us … You made yourself very vulnerable and transparent.
+NATALIE: Okay, Christy, in your book you give a lot of personal details about your own experience with stillbirth, having children, all your losses, and your whole journey — your path.
+You made yourself very vulnerable and transparent.
 What was that like for you, and does that make you nervous when you think about releasing a book like that to the public?

 NATALIE: I think this will help them.
 I do.
 They will be able to relate to you as a human.

 NATALIE: I love that!
 That’s so beautiful!
 You’re such a beautiful person!
 I am so tickled that I got a chance to meet you, and we wouldn’t have met otherwise.
 I just feel so blessed.
-Before we close, is there something … what is the main thing that is the core gem (or you talked about gold dust) or the gold nugget that you really want your readers or these listeners here to walk away with that they would transform their life?
+Before we close, what is the main thing that is the core gem (or you talked about “gold dust”) or the gold nugget that you really want your readers or these listeners here to walk away with that they would transform their life?

 NATALIE: Thank you so much, Christy.
-This was … That I am going to take.
-I’m going to do that the next time I’m in the shower because I do have a lot.
+That I am going to take.
+I’m going to do that the next time I’m in the shower, because I do have a lot.
 I just feel gross about my body, and that needs to change.
 I had nine kids.
-But yeah.
+But, yeah.

 CHRISTY: And what a warrior body you have.
 So will you bless it and weep with it as it tells its story?

-NATALIE: Alright.
+NATALIE: Yeah.
+Alright.
 We’re going to say goodbye now.